cosmos72/hyperluminal-mem/README.md

   as for example serialized packets or files received from the internet.
 - portability: the serialization format is fairly portable.
-  It is independent from the Lisp implementation, and only depends on endianity (small or big endian) and on user's choice between 32 and 64 bit formats.
-  Conversion between small and big endian format is trivial.
+  It is independent from the Lisp implementation, and only depends on user's choice between little or big endian (default is little endian) and between 32 and 64 bit formats (default is CPU native width) Conversion between little and big endian formats is trivial.
 - ease of use: adding support for user-defined types is usually straightforward.